These ISPs offer some of the best-priced, fastest, and most reliable fiber internet service.

 Plus, CenturyLink earned tenth place for customer satisfaction with its internet speed.2 And customers also rated CenturyLink as eighth for reliability,2 which means a service outage isn’t likely to cut short your Overwatch gaming session.

 Windstream Kinetic 1 Gig: Best fiber for underserved areas

 Windstream is no stranger to lower-population areas of the US.
 Yup, this ISP makes it a goal to bring faster speeds to underserved communities where other, larger ISPs don't bother to set up shop.8

 Currently, Windstream brings its DSL internet service to 18 states, and some lucky towns and cities in those states can also get its Kinetic Gig plan–with a full FTTH connection.
-Windstream doesn’t list where you can get its Kinetic Gig plan with up to 1,000 Mbps speeds, so it’s best to check your zip code.
+Windstream lets you check where its Kinetic Gig plan is available by state—and you can sign up for alerts if its gig plan is headed your way.